The products you should return to popular retailers Kmart, The Warehouse and Farmers

 Currently, Kmart has 31 products on its recall list.

-Other furniture that retailer has asked customers to return include a metal chair that could cause entrapment or laceration and a floor lamp with faulty wiring.
+However, there is other furniture that the retailer recalled including a metal chair that could cause entrapment or laceration and a floor lamp with faulty wiring.

 The item at the top of Kmart's recall list is a 360ml travel mug, sold between December 2019 and April 2019, due to the glass separating at the bottom when boiling water is used.